rishi5565/assam-health-survey-stroke-risk-classification/README.md

 * Sex
 * District

-### [Note]: ***Please refer to the Detailed Project Report word document for all the in-depth information regarding every decision made and the entire thinking process while working on this project.
+### [Note]: ***Please refer to the Project Notebook file for all the in-depth information regarding every decision made and the entire thinking process while working on this project.
 The above information is just a brief summary of the project.***

 Thank You,
 Rishiraj Chowdhury